World News | Typhoon Haishen Unleashes Rain, Strong Winds in South Japan | LatestLY

 A cargo ship carrying 43 crew members and 5,800 cows from New Zealand capsized off the coast of Japan.
 Two people were rescued, and one body recovered.
 The search has been halted because of Haishen.

-Haishen's projected course has it hitting the Korean Peninsula later in the week. ___ Yuri Kageyama is on Twitter https://twitter.com/yurikageyama
+Haishen's projected course has it hitting the Korean Peninsula later in the week.
+(AP)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)